iszilagyigit/EfectiveJavaTips/README.md

 * Use the default java Serialization form only if it is a reasonable descrition of the logical state of the object
 * Do not change the serial version UID unless you explecitely want to break the compatibility with all existing serialized instances

 Item 88.
-Write readObject method defensively
+Write readObject method defensively.

 > Anytime you write a readObject method adopt the mind-set that you write a public constructor which must make a valid object regardless what byte stream input comes.

 Item 89.
-For instance control, prefer enum types to readResolve
+For instance control, prefer enum types to readResolve.

 > Use java enum types to enforce instance control invariants where ever possible.

 Item 90.
-Consider serialization proxies instead of serialized instances
+Consider serialization proxies instead of serialized instances.

 > Consider the serialization proxy pattern whenever you write a readObject or writeObject on a final class.